zerkhez/zerkhez/README.md

 - **Voice Assistance:** Guides users through the process, making the app accessible to those with lower literacy.
 - **Alerts & Reminders:** Notifies farmers when it's time to recheck nitrogen levels or apply fertilizer.

+## 🔬 Research Contributions

+This project contributes to **precision agriculture** by:
+*   Providing a cost-effective alternative to expensive hardware like GreenSeeker.
+*   Applying advanced image segmentation for accurate nitrogen estimation on mobile devices.
+*   Validating results against ground-truth GreenSeeker readings.
+*   Creating a practical, offline-first solution for developing regions.

 ## 👥 Team Members

 | Name | Registration No. | Role / Responsibilities |